 Bartholdi sold personalized miniature versions of the statue.
 Finally, in July of 1880, they had finally raised enough money to complete the statue.
 The statue was completed in 1884 and displayed in Paris while Americans were still lagging on the funds to build the pedestal.

-Bartholdi rekindled the rivalry that burned when the torch had first been displayed at the Philadelphia Exposition in 1876 and some New Yorkers worried that the city of Philadelphia might come up with the funds for the statue.
+Bartholdi rekindled the rivalry that burned when the torch had first been displayed at the Philadelphia Exposition in 1876.
+Some New Yorkers worried that Philadelphia might come up with the funds for the statue.
 It was believed that Bartholdi floated rumors that if New Yorkers didn’t want the statue perhaps another city would.

-Fearful of losing the statue, New Yorkers kicked into action, determined to crowd fund the estimated $250.000 needed for the pedestal.
-Even the New York Times finally dropped its opposition to the statue.
+Fearful of losing the statue, New Yorkers kicked into action, determined to raise the estimated $250.000 needed for the pedestal.
+Eventually even the New York Times dropped its opposition to the statue.
 Still, donations lagged.
-Art shows and auctions were held and even a rally was held on Wall Street, but still, they fell short.
+Art shows, auctions and a rally was held on Wall Street.
+Still they fell short.

-Joseph Pulitzer, who had purchased the New York City daily, The World, in the early 1880s, always had an eye for promotion and he saw gold in the cause of the statue’s pedestal.
-Promising to print the name of each donor, no matter how small the amount, he launched a robust fund drive with his newspaper at the center.
+Joseph Pulitzer had purchased The World, in the early 1880s.
+With a key eye for promotion he he saw gold in the statue’s pedestal.
+Promising to print the name of each donor, no matter how small the amount, Joseph Pulitzer crowd-funded the pedestal, placing his newspaper at the center.

 Millions of people across America contributed to the fund, including schoolchildren.
 One kindergarten class in Iowa sent $1.35 to the Statue of Liberty’s pedestal.
 In August of 1885, Pulitzer’s paper finally announced that they had raised the final $100,000.

 The Statue of liberty Arrived in 350 Pieces